alfa-m/alfa-m/README.md

 My name is Alfa.

-I'm a undergraduate student in electrical engineering at Federal University of Pará (UFPA).
+I'm a undergraduate electrical engineering student at Federal University of Pará (UFPA).

 When the Rangers aren't getting themselves in trouble, I like to dabble a little with R and to study artificial intelligence.